yassato/AraAphidGWAS/manuscript/manuscript.md

 The number of aphids was ln($x+1$)-transformed to improve normality.
 Input phenotype data are available as supplementary material.
 After the association mapping, candidate genes were searched within ca. 5 kb near a focal SNP.
-To check organ-specific expression levels of candidate genes, we referred to Klepikova Arabidopsis Atlas [@klepikova2016high] via The Arabidopsis Information Resource (<https://www.arabidopsis.org/>).
+To inspect organ-specific expression levels of candidate genes, we referred to Klepikova Arabidopsis Atlas [@klepikova2016high] via The Arabidopsis Information Resource (<https://www.arabidopsis.org/>).

 ## Mutant analysis

 ### *Arabidopsis thaliana* mutants
 T-DNA sequence-indexed lines of *A. thaliana* were obtained from the Nottingham Arabidopsis Stock Centre (NASC) (https://arabidopsis.info/).
 In addition to Columbia-0 (Col-0, NASC Accession ID: N70000) wild type, we ordered four mutant lines for a putative ribosomal gene (AT3G13882) (Table S2).
-Following the instruction [@o2015user], the mutant lines were selected according to the criteria either (1) insertion site was confirmed in an exon of the corresponding gene or (2) insertion site was confirmed in an intron of the corresponding gene and the expression level of the corresponding gene was downregulated in the mutants compared to the Col-0 wild type.
+Following the instruction [@o2015user], the mutant lines were selected according to the criteria either (1) insertion site was confirmed in an exon of the corresponding gene (Fig. [S1](#fig:tDNA){reference-type="ref"}) or (2) insertion site was confirmed in an intron of the corresponding gene and the expression level of the corresponding gene was downregulated in the mutants compared to the Col-0 wild type (Fig. [S2](#fig:sqRT_PCR){reference-type="ref"}).
-We extracted the DNA of leave by CTAB method and identified the T-DNA insertion site of the obtained lines (Fig. S4) by polymerase chain reaction (PCR) amplification and Sanger sequencing (Microsynth, Switzerland) (see Table S2 and S3 for primer information).
-The expression level was checked by semi-quantitative reverse transcription and PCR (sqRT-PCR) (Fig. S5; see Table S3 and S4 for primer information).
-We extracted the RNA from the leave using RNeasy kit (Qiagen) and purified the RNA with DNA-free kit (Ambion).
-RNA concentration was measured by Qubit spectrophotometer (Invitrogen).
-Then we obtained the cDNA using High-Capacity RNA-to-cDNA kit (TaqMan).
-After 35 cycles of PCR, the gene expression was check on 2% gel.
 The selected lines were back-crossed to the Col-0 wild type for three times.
 Because some lines failed to germinate during the back-crossing, we finally obtained one confirmed line of the SALK_039481 (NASC Accession ID: N670586) for AT3G13882.